-The Company charged the amount of \$12,500 in connection with the vesting of 24,258 shares of common stock issuable to board members in connection with their compensation agreements.
+The Company recorded the amount of \$35,000 in connection with the vesting of 69,928 shares of common stock issuable to board members in connection with their compensation agreements.
+The Company also recorded the amount of \$90,238 in connection with the vesting of 231,756 shares of common stock representing the annual stock award to its two executive officers per their employment agreements.

-The Company charged the amount of \$34,120 in connection with the vesting of stock options to management and board members.
+The Company recorded the amount of \$76,450 in connection with the vesting of stock options to management and board members.